eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 network](../IntermodalRouting.md) has to be defined as well.
 Currently bicycle and/or car can only be the first mode.
 It is not possible to switch to a car or bicycle after a different mode.

+If the computed plan starts with a car or bicycle, a vehicle for use by the person will be automatically generated and set to depart="triggered".
+A car will be named 'PERSON_ID_0' and bicycle will be named 'PERSON_ID_b0' where 'PERSON_ID' is the id of the person.
+If a vehicle with this id already exists in the simulation, this vehicle will be used instead (and the user has to ensure that it starts at an appropriate location).

 | Attribute  | Type     | Range                                         | Default | Remark                                                        |
 | ---------- | -------- | --------------------------------------------- | ------- | ------------------------------------------------------------- |